Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 An instruction is a finite sequence of bytes (or bits, if there was a processor that did that).
 For a given instruction we can determine its length and index each byte. `sandsifter <https://github.com/xoreaxeaxeax/sandsifter>`__ determines the length of instructions by finding sequences ``seq`` for which ``seq|000`` does not trigger a page fault, but ``se|q00`` does (where ``|`` is a page boundary). `haruspex <https://blog.can.ac/2021/03/22/speculating-x86-64-isa-with-one-weird-trick/>`__ is even more tricky and examines the microcode speculation buffer performance counters to see how many nops after the instruction were speculated.
 Whatever the method, the general idea is that instructions are a level above bytes, like words in a character string.

 A lot of instructions simply generate undefined instruction (#UD) traps, so we want to limit ourselves to valid instructions.
 But valid does not mean documented or present in the database.
-Running sandsifter and haruspex have found many undocumented instructions.
-Expecting to run these tools as part of a compiler build is pretty demanding; they take days.
-It's better to design for our validity database being inaccurate, and allow a syntax for writing undocumented instructions directly, ``instr('f0 0f')``.
+Sandsifter and haruspex have found many undocumented instructions.
+But expecting to run these tools as part of a compiler build is pretty demanding; they take days.
+It's better to design for our instruction database being inaccurate, and allow a syntax for writing undocumented instructions directly, ``instr('f0 0f')``.
 It's basically a ``.db`` statement, but whereas ``.db`` is used for file headers or data in the ``.data`` section, this is meant specifically for executable data.

-The issue with these literal instructions is that there is nothing the compiler can do besides pass it through.
+Unfortunately with these literal instructions there is nothing the compiler can do besides pass it through.
 Normally we want to run a lot of optimizations: pipelining, register allocation, etc. So for an optimizing compiler we need instruction metadata.

 Templates
 ---------

 The most basic data is a list of all valid instructions.
 Listing them out exhaustively would be too much so instead we have a list of templates, each of which can turned into an instruction by filling in the holes.
 Following Xed we can call the data that is filled in "explicit operands".
-The explicit operands are themselves named templates of bitstrings/bytestrings and can refer to registers, addresses, and immediate values.
+The explicit operands are distinguished bitstrings and can refer to registers, addresses, and immediate values.

 The templates should have names.
 For automatically generating them it could be a hash of the template string, or else the smallest unique opcode prefix or something.
 But really we want to use the mnemonics from the docs.

-Intel has variable-length instructions and the docs seem to use byte-based templates, for example 64-bit ADCX is ``66 <REX.w> 0F 38 F6 <MODRM>``.
+Intel has variable-length instructions and from the docs seems to use byte-based templates, for example 64-bit ADCX is ``66 <REX.w> 0F 38 F6 <MODRM>``.
 The REX has 3 bits of operand data; the modrm is an operand and can be 1-6 bytes (register or memory with optional SIB/displacement).
-We could parse the Intel docs for this (EXEgesis + handling all the weird encoding stuff), but I think dumping Xed's `iform list <https://intelxed.github.io/ref-manual/xed-iform-enum_8h.html>`__ and using Xed directly for encoding is the way to go.
-It doesn't match the docs 1-1 but it saves on sanity - e.g. the separate memory / register templates.
+We could parse the Intel docs for this (EXEgesis + handling all the weird encoding stuff), but I think extracting Xed's `iform list <https://intelxed.github.io/ref-manual/xed-iform-enum_8h.html>`__ and using Xed for encoding is the way to go.
+It doesn't match the docs 1-1 but it saves on sanity - e.g. the separate memory / register templates abstract over the complications of MODRM.

 ARM has fixed length instructions and uses a bit-based format, for example A64 ADDS is ``sf 0101011 shift* 0 Rm**** imm6***** Rn**** Rd****``.
 Here each name is an operand and the stars represent extra bits of the operand - the operand is a fixed-length bitstring. hs-arm `seems <https://github.com/nspin/hs-arm/blob/8f10870a4afbbba010e78bd98e452ba67adc34e0/nix-results/harm.harm-tables-src/gen/Harm/Tables/Gen/Insn.hs>`__ to pull out this information just fine, although its operand names are a little weird.